SamSamskies/gist-clone/README.md

 * Revisions are immutable
 * Line changes are immutable
 * If gist is secret, hide gist from search engines
-* When user deletes file from gist, relationship between gist and file is removed, but file record is not deleted
+* When editing a gist, file snapshots of all files associated with gist must be taken, zipped, and stored somewhere